Energy efficiency and carbon saving advice for schools

 Moreover, actions taken to become energy efficient provide an excellent opportunity for practical learning and real-life application for students.
 Many energy saving actions can be undertaken or monitored by students, while the science behind it might be a great opportunity for targeted classes.

-We also offer financing and implementation support for organisations seeking to invest in energy efficient equipment, for more details visit our Implementation & finance page.
+We also offer financing and implementation support for organisations seeking to invest in energy efficient equipment.